Alan Ayckbourn: Writing

-Ayckbourn's earliest plays were written and produced at a time when the Scarborough Library theatre, like most regional theatres, regularly commissioned work from their own actors to keep costs down.
-Another actor whose work was being commissioned was David Campton).
-Ayckbourn’s first play, The Square Cat, was sufficiently popular locally to secure further commissions, although neither this nor the following three plays had much impact beyond Scarborough.
-After his transfer to Victoria Theatre in Stoke-on-Trent, Christmas v Mastermind, flopped; this play is now universally regarded as Ayckbourn's greatest disaster.
+Ayckbourn's first play, The Square Cat, was sufficiently popular locally to secure further commissions, although neither this nor the following three plays had much impact beyond Scarborough.
+Following his transfer to Victoria Theatre in Stoke-on-Trent, Christmas v Mastermind, flopped; this play is now universally regarded as Ayckbourn's greatest disaster.

-Ayckbourn’s fortunes revived in 1963 with Mr. Whatnot, which also premiered at the Victoria Theatre.
-This was the first play that Ayckbourn was sufficiently happy with to allow performances today, and the first play to receive a West End performance.
+Ayckbourn's fortunes revived in 1963 with Mr. Whatnot, which also premiered at the Victoria Theatre.
+This was the first play that Ayckbourn was sufficiently happy with to allow continued performances today, and the first play to receive a West End performance.
 However, the West End production flopped, in part due to misguided casting.
 After this, Ayckbourn experimented by collaborating with comedians, first writing a monologue for Tommy Cooper, and later with Ronnie Barker, who played Lord Slingsby-Craddock in the London production of Mr Whatnot in 1964, on the scripts for LWT's Hark at Barker.
 Ayckbourn used the pseudonym Peter Caulfield because he was under exclusive contract to the BBC at the time.